WordPress/gutenberg/docs/how-to-guides/thunks.md

 };
 ```

-## Why Are Thunks Useful?
+## Why are thunks useful?

 Thunks [expand the meaning of what a Redux action is](https://jsnajdr.wordpress.com/2021/10/04/motivation-for-thunks/).
 Before thunks, actions were purely functional and could only return and yield data.
-Common use-cases such as interacting with the store or requesting API data from an action required using a separate [control](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#controls).
+Common use cases such as interacting with the store or requesting API data from an action required using a separate [control](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-data/#controls).
 You would often see code like:

 ```js
 export function* saveRecordAction( id ) {